Integrating models and data to accelerate engineering

-This model is then used to optimise design or operation, exploring a wide design space rapidly and at low cost, and applying optimisation techniques to determine answers directly rather than by trial and error simulation.
+This model is then used to optimize design or operation, exploring a wide design space rapidly and at low cost, and applying optimization techniques to determine answers directly rather than by trial and error simulation.

 MBE is based on three core approaches:

 - First-principles modelling, where all relevant phenomena are described to an appropriate level of chemical engineering first principles representation.
 This typically involves detailed mass transfer, heat transfer and reaction equations.

 - Multiscale modelling, where phenomena at all relevant scales are taken into account.
 The diagram on the right shows, for example, the scales that need to be taken into account for a multitubular reactor.
 The phenomena occurring at a microscale in a catalyst pore can have a significant influence on the overall (macroscale) reactor design.

 - Integration with experimental data, by applying a model-targeted experimentation approach to refine the model and at the same time maximize the effectiveness of the experimental programme.

 The guiding principle of model-targeted experimentation is “use experimentation to improve the accuracy of the model (rather than the process itself), then use the model to optimize the process design or operation”.

 Why apply Model-based Engineering?

 Key objectives of MBE are to:

 - Accelerate process or product innovation, by providing fast-track methods to explore the design space while reducing the need for physical testing.